Sample actuary job description and interview questions

 What was the most challenging actuarial project that you’ve worked on?

 This question is a great way to learn more about the candidates’ experience and skills.
-Dig into what the project was, how they completed it, why they found it challenging, and what they learned from the process.
+Dig into the project, how they completed it, why they found it challenging, and what they learned.
 This is a helpful way to see how the candidate handles a tough project.

 What actuarial exams have you passed?
 Do you plan on taking any more in the future?

 Many Actuaries choose to take actuarial exams to earn different credentials.
-If you’re hiring for an entry-level position they may not have taken any exams yet, but it can be helpful to know if they are currently studying for any exams or have future plans to take them as this shows initiative and a commitment to ongoing professional development.
+If you’re hiring for an entry-level position, they may not have taken any exams yet, but it can be helpful to know if they are currently studying for any exams or have plans to take them,.
+This shows initiative and a commitment to ongoing professional development.

 The Casualty Actuarial Society (CAS) offers a series of exams that actuarial candidates must complete to earn Associate (ACAS) or Fellow (FCAS) designations.
-The ACAS credentialing process is a five-step process with four exams and a professionalism course.
+The ACAS credentialing process is five-step, with four exams and a professionalism course.
 Three additional exams are required to earn the FCAS designation.

 Understanding what exams the candidate has taken can help you understand their current knowledge areas and get a clearer picture of where they are in their actuarial career journey.
 Many employers do require CAS or SOA credentials.